DSharpPlus/DSharpPlus/README.md

 ### 1.1 NuGet

 Start off by creating a new C# console application project.
 Then open up the NuGet Console (Project -> Manage Nuget Packages...).
-Enter `Install-Package SharpCord.dll -Pre`.
+Enter `Install-Package DSharpPlus -Pre`.

 Then move to Step 2.

 ### 1.2 Git